-Kentucky is working with the Center for Assessment on the design and facilitation of the standard setting process for its accountability system.
+Kentucky continues to collaborate with the Center for Assessment on the design and facilitation of the standard setting process for its accountability system.
 Please see the preliminary plan developed with Chris Domaleski and Brian Gong of the Center below.

 Establishing Performance Standards for the Kentucky School Accountability System